Amendments and review - Mental Health Act 2014

 A number of proposed amendments to the Act and Regulations are currently under consideration by the MHC.
-The MHC is considering the impact of these proposed amendments, including consulting with key stakeholders, prior to seeking Government approval to draft an Amendment Bill, for introduction to Parliament.
+The MHC is considering the impact of these proposed amendments, including consulting with key stakeholders, prior to considering the most appropriate path to progress these.

 Review of Mental Health Act

 The MHC has completed a Post-Implementation Review (PIR) of the Act.
 In accordance with the requirements of the Better Regulation Unit (BRU), formerly the Regulatory Gatekeeping Unit, within the Department of Treasury, the PIR was submitted to the BRU by 30 March 2018.